Exit

 download pdf

 2. Ask questions.
 Or do research on your own.
-If you hear acronyms, terminology, or references youĘĽre not familiar with commit to getting the answers.
+Commit to getting the answers you need to show up meaningfully.

 4. Speak up.
 When you hear anti-LGBTQ+ slurs, jokes, or misinformation say something.
-Lead with why youĘĽre an ally to make your case for more welcoming and inclusive spaces.
+Lead with why you’re an ally.

 5. Teach equality.
-Talk to the children in your life about different kinds of families.
-Be mindful of the day-to-day messages that they are receiving about people for are LGBTQ+ in schools, from friends, the web, and on TV.
+Talk to the young people in your life about different kinds of people and families.
+Set the expectation of kindness and respect.

-7. Think about where you spend.
-Support LGBTQ+-owned and friendly businesses that have policies and practices to ensure equal treatment for employees and customers.
+6. Think about where you spend.
+Support LGBTQ+-owned and friendly businesses and encourage others to do the same.

-8. Challenge those around you.
-Encourage the organizations you are a part of – including social groups, your workplace, or faith community – to consider inclusive policies that protect the LGBTQ+ community from discrimination.
+7. Challenge those around you.
+Encourage the organizations you are a part of to consider inclusive policies.